ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

-For an ALTO client to correctly interpret the Path Vector, this extension specifies a new cost type called the Path Vector cost type, which must be included both in the Information Resource Directory and the ALTO Cost Map or Endpoint Cost Map so that an ALTO client can correct interpret the cost values.
+For an ALTO client to correctly interpret the Path Vector, this extension specifies a new cost type called the Path Vector cost type, which must be included both in the Information Resource Directory and the ALTO Cost Map or Endpoint Cost Map so that an ALTO client can correctly interpret the cost values.

 The Path Vector cost type must convey both the interpretation and semantics in the "cost-mode" and "cost-metric" respectively.
 Unfortunately, a single